GUIDE 2025

 After the mission details and budget proposals, it’s time to quickly cover organization info and structure.
 It can be tedious, but every grant proposal needs it, especially if you grab their attention.

 Again, keep it short.
 Explain your corporate structure and related information in just a couple of sentences, including the founding date.
-Grant proposals require the data, and although you’re not writing a contract but a cover letter, you still need to present the essential information.
+Grant proposals require data, and although you’re not writing a contract but a cover letter, you still need to present the essential information.

 As always, double-check the information in your proposal letter, especially if you’re running a nonprofit organization.
 It’s somewhat easier to get grants for a nonprofit project, but funders are more likely to check the details.
 Although many think that foundation funding is the primary source for nonprofits, about 80% of income comes from other sources.